 No, it’s not a nod or encouragement to Pi Day celebrations (though don’t get me wrong, I’ll never turn down some delectable Pi Day fun).
 Rather, it’s a guide for structuring your units.

 The foundation of a good custard pie is its crust.
-Despite the fact that the filling is the part of the pie we’re most looking forward to, the crust is the key; it won’t matter how delicious the filling was if it’s set in a soggy or undercooked crust.
+Despite the fact that the filling is the part of the pie we’re most looking forward to, the crust is the key; it won’t matter how delicious the filling is if it’s set in a soggy or undercooked crust.
 Even the dollop of whipped cream on top won’t save a poorly crusted pie.

 We should think of our unit plans like we think of custard pie.